josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🌌_Polaris_Specific_Memeing/📦_po_box_practicalities.md

 ---

 ## 🏮 Footer
-*PO Box Practicalities* is a living node of the Polaris Protocol.
+*📦 PO Box Practicalities* is a living node of the Polaris Protocol.
 It outlines the safe operational handling of analogue correspondence through the Polaris mailing channel.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-16_
+_Last updated: 2025-12-10_